 The Targeted Athlete Strategy (TAS) is a national program that provides identified Canadian athletes with the individualized support that they need in their development to enhance what the team-based system already provides.

 TAS is designed to provide athletes with an individualized training and development program that will maximize their growth as a skilled athlete over the long-term.
 The strategy is based on two fundamental factors of LTAD, periodization and calendar planning, which are used to design a plan for athletes that provides them with the resources they need to ensure they develop holistically as an athlete.
-The goal is for athletes to maximize their potential and attain the highest level of achievement possible in a professional playing career and representing Canada internationally.
+The goal is for athletes to maximize their potential and attain the highest level of achievement possible in thier post secondary and professional playing career.

-TAS-Ontario (TAS-ON) consists of the top 20 targeted male and 20 targeted female athletes in Ontario (ages 16-18) identified within the national team program’s depth chart.
+TAS-Ontario (TAS-ON) consists of the top 20 targeted male and 20 targeted female athletes in Ontario (ages 16-18) identified through Ontario Basketball league, provincial cup and centre for performance centralized sessions and ultimately added to the national team program’s depth chart.
 Through individualized meetings with the athlete, family, and team coaches, Ontario Basketball staff assess these athletes to determine their individual areas of need in the following core areas of development:

 1. Basketball Skills and Concepts